 Additionally, youth may visit pharmacies and require clinical services.
 For example, longer-term family planning methods such as an intrauterine device, treatment for sexually transmitted infections, prenatal care, or post-rape care.
 Public and private coordination must include improving referral systems and links with other health care providers.

 Toward a healthier future for the world’s youth

 Strengthening sexual and reproductive health services in pharmacies will require the continued involvement of youth in shaping the policies, services, and innovations to meet their needs.
 As noted in the recommendations issued to the UN secretary general by a high-level panel of eminent persons on the post-2015 development agenda: “Young people must be subjects, not objects, of the post-2015 development agenda. . .They must also be active participants in decision making, and be treated as the vital asset for society that they are.”

-- Jane Hutchings is the director of the Reproductive Health Program at PATH.
+- Jane Hutchings was formerly the director of the Reproductive Health Program at PATH.